brunogsa/git/README.md

 * `/ls`: Change the code Layout.
 Split function arguments or elements from arrays and objects into many lines.
 * `/lj`: Change the code Layout.
 Join function arguments or elements from arrays and objects into one line.
+* `/lc`: Change the code Layout.
+The selected word is changed to Camel case
+* `/lu`: Change the code Layout.
+The selected word is changed to Underscore case
+* `/lh`: Change the code Layout.
+The selected word is changed to Hyphen case

 * `cs<surrounding1><surrounding2>`: Changes the surrounding character 1, for the surrounding character 2.